Nexmo/station/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/start-call/swift.md

 If a call is already in progress, taping the button will end it.

-Let's implement `startCall` - it will start the call, and also update the visual elements so that `Jane` knows the call is in progress:
+Implement `startCall` - it will start the call, and also update the interface to show that a call is in progress:

 ```swift
 private func startCall() {